Discover Origins of Public Health Policies and Initiatives

 Public Health in Modern America, 1890–1970 examines the history of public health and the policy debates that ensued in the delivery of services at the national, state, and local levels during a pivotal time in history.

 UNRIVALLED DEPTH OF COVERAGE ON EVOLUTION OF PUBLIC HEALTH

-Organised topically within their collections by subject categories that over time have characterised the role played by public health efforts, Public Health in America includes contributions from:
+Organised topically within their collections by subject categories that over time have characterised the role played by public health efforts, Public Health in Modern America, 1890–1970 includes contributions from:

 New York Academy of Medicine

 - The Library of Social and Economic Aspects of Medicine from Michael M. Davis: a unique collection of materials reflecting the work of one of the most prominent individuals in the fight for a national health care plan.

 - The Committee on Public Health of the New York Academy of Medicine: Correspondence, Reports, and Documents: documentation of the medical history of America’s most populous city, serving as a national and international data bank for the committee’s work.